AgentJay/BIOPAMA-RIS-Configuration/_docs/7_rest-services.md

 icon: fa-book
 order: 7
 ---
+## What REST Services are?

 ## RIS Action Component REST Services
+REST services are a simple - but advanced - method to 'recall' and present data stored somewhere else.
+One of the advantages of recalling data through REST services is that the information is dinamically updated to its latest version.

 ### URL Structure
 The BIOPAMA REST services return only json format, and the URL contains a standard format as follows: